-The course will start on a gated dirt road on the North side of Little River Road.
+The course will start on a gated dirt road on the North side of Little River Rd.
 Riders will go through the gate uphill to the start a little less than ½ mile up the logging road.
-From there the road will mellow about a bit for another ½ mile and then turn right onto a wide, rolling trail for the next 6 miles ending with an exhilarating downhill back to the start line.
+From there the road will climb for about a mile and then turn left onto a wide, rolling trail for the next 6 miles ending with an exhilarating downhill back to the start line.

 From there you will go down the logging road to Little River Road and go right.
-From this point on you will be sharing the road with normal car traffic, and all rules of the road apply.
+From this point on you will be sharing the road with normal car traffic, and all “rules of the road” apply.
 You will go downhill on this road for just under a mile to Black Diamond Road where you will go right.
-Follow Black Diamond Road into town and it will turn into Pine Street.
+Follow Black Diamond Road into town and it will turn into Pine St.

 Just before 8th Street the route will zig zag down a dirt trail to Valley Street.
-Go left on Valley Street and pedal out to First Street where you will turn right.
-To Oak Street go left.
-The finish line is at the intersection of Oak St. and Railroad Ave.
+Go left on Valley Street and continue to the waterfront transition zone with the help of traffic control.

 The Foothills trail is a multi-use trail, including motorized use so watch for other traffic.
 It varies between smooth and flowy, to tight and rough with loose rocks.
 Some off-road riding experience is strongly recommended.